sogaiu/janternals/compile/tuple.md

 }
 ```

+Here, the payload bits of `x` are retained (or equivalently, the tag bits are discarded) and then `x`'s `pointer` field is returned.

 ---

-For the reverse direction of "wrapping", the appropriate callables exist in Janet's API.
+As might be expected, for the reverse direction of "wrapping", the appropriate callables exist in Janet's API.

 For example:

 * `janet_nanbox_wrap_c`
 * `janet_nanbox_from_cpointer`